EthanTheInnovator/Who-Am-I-/README.md

-# Which Phantom Theif Are You?
+# Which Phantom Thief Are You?

 For my "Who am I?" app, I based it on my favorite video game "Persona 5"